 The Sony Alpha A850 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in August 2009 and is equipped with a full frame sensor.
 It offers a resolution of 24.4 megapixel.

-The Sony A850 has a Camera Elo of 1805.
+Is the Sony A850 a good camera?
+The A850 has a Camera Elo of 1822.
 This rating puts the A850 among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the A850 falls below average.
+In terms of its sensor size category (full frame cameras), the A850 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |Fixed screen (not touch-sensitive)|

 |880 shots per battery charge|